 ****If you want to speed up the process of getting the butter back to a solid state, you can place the butter in the refrigerator.
 Check it every 10 minutes or so and stir it.
 You want the butter to be room temperature for making the cookie dough.

-The cookies can be stored in an airtight container at room temperature for up to one week.
+The cookies can be stored in an airtight container at room temperature for up to five days.
 They also freeze well for up to three months.
+This is by far my favorite way to store cookies for freshness.
+The cookies will thaw at room temperature in about 30 minutes.

 Nutrition Information: